andyfischer/circa/docs/internal/change_events.md

 CHANGE EVENT DETAILS

+A ChangeEvent contains the following fields:

+ - Change type
+ - Change details
+ - Code target (Block or Term)
+  - Possibly included inside 'change details' because the format of the target may vary per change type.
+ - Optional metadata depending on use case:
+   - Timestamp
+   - Client id (in a multi-user case)

 There's a variety of change event types.
 As time goes on we may add more.
-Here are a few example
+Here are a few example change types:
-types:

   - Rename a single term
   - Replace a block's content using a string expression.
   - Append a string expression to the end of a block
   - A compound list of change events
-    (Should this have different options for transactionality?)
+    - The compound list case introduces some tricky issues, such as how do we validate the Nth event without committing the (N-1)th event, and if an event fails to validate, how do we cleanly rollback the previous events? (needs more spec)

 Each change event has a 'target' (such as a Term or a Block), which may be a direct pointer, or it may be a name.

 OPERATIONAL TRANSFORM